cchndl/secop-site/spec-wip/descriptive.rst

     a JSON-object containing the datatypes properties.

     .. note::
-        commands and parameters can be distinguished by the datatype.
+        Commands and parameters can be distinguished by the datatype.

 Optional Accessible Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~